 Florida State University requires students admitted to a doctoral degree program without a master's degree either to complete a master's degree or to complete thirty (30) hours of graduate work before beginning the required doctoral coursework.

 Annual Review

-Doctoral students are required to prepare a portfolio of work for review by their Supervisory Committee each calendar year; it is the student's responsibility to schedule this annual review.
-If the student fails to schedule an annual review in the fall semester, they will not be permitted to register for courses in the subsequent spring semester.
-Students who have not held their annual review and submitted the required documentation may have their spring schedule cancelled.
+Doctoral students are required to prepare a portfolio of work for review by their Supervisory Committee each calendar year.
+It is the student's responsibility to schedule this annual review.